 payment or bring it into our offices.

-If you can not afford to pay your fine all at once, the court will
+you cannot afford to pay your fine all at once, the court will allow

-allow you to make payments.
-The Court charges a mandatory $35 fee
+you to make payments.
+The Court charges an installment fee of $50 to

-you are under 18 you must bring a parent or legal guardian with
+under 18 you must bring a parent or legal guardian with you to court.

-you to court.
-Please make sure you arrive at least 15 minutes prior
+Please make sure you arrive at least 15 minutes prior to your court

-to your court time as late arrivals will not be seen and you will
+time as late arrivals will not be seen and you will have to make

 Credit Card Payments